Defining Addiction

 2.3 Psychological Perspectives

-The psychological view of addiction contemplationfocuses on neglect of the self and self-destructive behaviour in the individual.
+The psychological view of addiction focuses on neglect of the self and self-destructive behaviour in the individual.
 Theories of addiction from a psychological lens are diverse, however they generally reference cognitive, emotional and/or behavioural processes that lead to compulsive substance use.
 Dual process psychological approaches take into account explicit cognitions (deliberate cognitive processes, such as beliefs about the tension-relieving effects of a substance) and implicit cognitions (automatic cognitive processes, such as heightened attention towards substance-related cues) in explaining compulsive substance misuse.
 Learning theories (e.g., classical conditioning, operant conditioning, social learning theory) help to set up the context in which addiction and related cognitions are shaped (Siegel, 1983; Stacy & Weirs, 2010; Bandura, 1977).

 Psychological definitions of addiction emphasize a continued pattern of substance use despite significant consequences that are a result of problematic use.
 The Diagnostic and Statistical Manual (5th edition) states that… the essential feature of a substance use disorder is a cluster of cognitive, behavioural and physiological symptoms including that the individual continues using the substance despite significant substance-related problems (American Psychiatric Association, 2013).
 The DSM-V acknowledges that addictions may manifest as substance misuse as well as behaviours (e.g., gambling).